 There is a species of butterfly—found often at rare—that bears on its wings a writer’s best friend: the comma.
 It flies about the fields of asters and black-eyed susans, flutters in the community garden, and hangs out near puddles on the walking trails.
 With the comma always at its side, the Eastern Comma butterfly measures the shape of its world—just as the writer does—adding a clause here, inserting an adjective there, offering, with words and dashes and commas, a vision of the world.

-That’s why this butterfly inspired the name of a new, long-term initiative at rare: the Eastern Comma Writer-in-Residence.
-Each year in September and October, an accomplished Indigenous Canadian literary writer will be invited to live and work at North House for two months.
-During that time, the writer will work on scholarly or literary writing while interacting regularly with the community of people who are present at rare including gardeners, educators, students, artists, botanists, ecologists, geologists, archaeologists, and historians.
-Since 2018 the residency has focused on inviting Indigenous writers.
+That’s why this butterfly inspired the name of a long-term initiative at rare Charitable Research Reserve: the Eastern Comma Artist-in-Residence.
+Since its initial inception as a writer’s residency, the project has broadened its scope to include Indigenous artists working in any—or across—disciplines.
+Each year in September and October, an accomplished Indigenous Canadian artist will be invited to live and work at North House for two months.
+During that time, the artist will explore an element of their practice while interacting regularly with the community of people who are present at rare including gardeners, educators, students, artists, botanists, ecologists, geologists, archaeologists, and historians.

 Our 2018 Writer-in-Residence was Kahsenniyo Williams.
 Williams is a spoken word artist from the Mohawk Nation Wolf Clan.
 Kahsenniyo began utilizing her poetry as a tool for social change and community engagement in 2008.
 Her work is centred around Indigenous issues.
 She aims to educate non-Indigenous people about the struggles, beauty, and realities facing Indigenous people.
 Her work also attempts to create moments of understanding, connection, and healing for Indigenous People.
 Kahsenniyo transforms her love for her community and people through her passionate performances.
 She draws on her lived experience to engage audiences.
 In 2017, Kahsenniyo performed at Triple Indigenous, the closing reception of Janet Rogers’ residency, alongside Ms. Rogers and Tenille Campbell.
 A video was captured of Kahsenniyo’s performance at the closing event of her residency, which was held at Woodland Cultural Centre.